-Next time you interact with someone (students, teachers, etc), pay attention to their body language.
-If they are exhibiting any of these traits, you could be creeping you out.
+Next time you interact with someone (students, teachers, etc.), pay attention to their body language.
+If they are exhibiting any of these traits, you could be creeping them out.

 Creeper Example: you walk up to a group of girls to say “hello.”
 They are laughing and giggling.
 As soon as you approach, they stop, and one crosses her arms.
 You chat for a few minutes but they are still relatively silent and one girl even leaves.

 Creeper Example: In class whenever you give an answer that you think is funny, nobody laughs, and the teacher quickly and seriously moves on to another student’s answer.

 Non-Creepy Example: You approach a group of girls.
 Initially they seem a little upset.
 After talking to you, they are laughing and their body language is open.
 One of their friends comes over.